FAQ’s About the UVM Equestrian Team

 A: You will be responsible for your lesson fees, entry fees for competitions, which are $30/class, and other nominal expenses.
 Lesson fees are paid in their entirety at the beginning of each year and are non-refundable.

 A: There is a team member with a car in every lesson who will bring you to and from the farm.

 Q: What if I don’t have or cannot afford show attire?

 A: It is often possible to borrow items from other team riders.

 Q: What do we wear to lessons?

-A: Riders are required to wear boots and breeches to lessons.
+A: Riders are required to wear boots, breeches, and gloves to lessons.
+Hair should be neat and tidy.
 During the colder months, riders may wear winter riding attire.
 All riders must wear ASTM certified helmets when mounted.

 Q: May I bring my own horse to school?

 A: Yes.
-There are always a number of student-owned horses which are boarded at Imajica.
-If you interested in doing so, please contact us as soon as possible since stalls are available only on a limited basis.
+There are always a number of student-owned horses which are kept at Imajica.
+If you are interested in doing so, please contact us as soon as possible since stalls are available only on a limited basis.